 The rats were randomly divided by body weight and fed three different commercially available, genetically modified corn varieties.
 One type (NK 603) was modified to be tolerant to the herbicide Roundup (and therefore contained trace levels of this chemical).
 The other two types (MON 810 and MON 863) were altered to synthesize two different Bacillus thuringiensis toxins used as insecticides.
-There were also two comparative control groups fed similar quantity diets of non-GM corn.
+There were also two comparative control groups which were fed with similar quantity diets of non-GM corn.

-Researchers measured 60 different measures of toxicity in the rats’ blood and urine after weeks five and 14.
+Researchers measured 60 different measures of toxicity in the rats’ blood and urine after five and 14 weeks.

-After evaluating results, they found that the most damage appeared to be in the kidneys and livers of the rats, often in the form of tumors.
-The rats fed the NK 603 maize showed significant damage to their kidneys and livers, particularly in the males.
-Those fed the MON 810 also experienced significant harm to their kidneys and livers, but this time mainly in the females.
+After evaluating results, they found that the greatest damage appeared to be in the kidneys and livers of the rats, often in the form of tumors.
+The rats fed with the NK 603 maize showed significant damage to their kidneys and livers, particularly in the males.
+Those fed with the MON 810 also experienced significant harm to their kidneys and livers, but this time mainly in the females.
 These effects were generally detected after 14 weeks of consumption.

-In addition to liver and kidney damage, all three GM feed groups where found to have problems with the heart, adrenal glands, spleen and haematopoietic system (which is involved in the production of blood).
+In addition to liver and kidney damage, all three GM feed groups were found to have problems with the heart, adrenal glands, spleen and haematopoietic system (which is involved in the production of blood).
 Most shockingly, 50 percent of males and 70 percent of females died prematurely, compared to 30 percent and 20 percent, respectively, in the controls.

 This study highlights exactly why altering the genetic composition of food in any way can lead to catastrophic consequences.
 In 20 or 30 years, we may start to see just how much of an impact GM foods have on human health.
-But, for now, most people remain completely unaware of the potential dangers lurking in their food.
+But, for now, most people remain completely unaware of the potential dangers lurking around their food.

 What does this have to do with yeast infections?
 It's simple really, if you are consuming GMO foods, you are damaging your liver and kidneys, which is your bodies detox system.
-Because yeasts produce toxins in the form of alcohols known as acetaldehydes, you are slowly poisoning yourself.
+Because yeasts produce toxins known as acetaldehydes, you are slowly poisoning yourself.
 Acetaldehydes increase your risk of cirrhosis of the liver and multiple forms of cancer.